olofson/eel/README.md

 Installing
 ----------

 * Install the dependencies.
-Most of these should actually be optional (build scripts need some work), but you'll want most of them for a fully functional EELBox executive anyway.
+Most of these should actually be optional (build scripts need some work), but you'll want most of them for a fully functional Eelium executive anyway.
   * SDL 1.2
     * http://libsdl.org
   * SDL_net 1.2